-If the Non Qualifying Constrained On Generation exceeds ConG1, set ConG1 to zero; otherwise reduce ConG1 by the amount of Non Qualifying Constrained On Generation.
+If the Non Qualifying Constrained On Generation exceeds ConQ1, set ConQ1 to zero; otherwise reduce ConQ1 by the amount of Non Qualifying Constrained On Generation.

-The IMO must repeat the process set out in paragraph (f) above for each ConGN in ascending order until all Non Qualifying Constrained On Generation has been deducted from ConGN.
+The IMO must repeat the process set out in paragraph (f) above for each ConQN in ascending order until all Non Qualifying Constrained On Generation has been deducted from ConQN.

-For settlement purposes under Chapter 9, the IMO must Loss Factor adjust each ConGN calculated in paragraphs (a) to (f) above.
+For settlement purposes under Chapter 9, the IMO must Loss Factor adjust each ConQN calculated in paragraphs (a) to (f) above.

 Constrained Off Facility Balancing Quantities

 6.17.4.
-The IMO must attribute any Downwards Out of Merit Generation from a Balancing Facility that is a Scheduled Generator, in a Trading Interval, excluding Facilities within the EGC Balancing Portfolio, to the Bids and Offers for that Balancing Facility as follows:
+The IMO must attribute any Downwards Out of Merit Generation from a Balancing Facility that is a Scheduled Generator, in a Trading Interval, excluding Facilities within the Verve Energy Balancing Portfolio, to the Bids and Offers for that Balancing Facility as follows:

 (a) Constrained Off Quantity1 (CoffQ1) equals the lesser of: